 Typically, our students have average to above average intelligence according to previous intelligence testing submitted by the parents.
 In addition, students show language and/or math skills test results that are discrepantly low in comparison to their intelligence.
 In other words, despite their excellent capability for learning, their development of skills in reading, spelling, and writing and/or math is often weak.
 By knowing more about a child’s learning profile we can determine whether or not we can meet that child’s learning needs.

-Spaces will be offered to students on a rolling basis.
 In cases where there are more appropriate candidates for the grade than we have space available, students will be placed on a waiting list.
 It is possible that some grades will be completely filled by applicants from this first group.
 For this reason we urge families who would like to consider The New Community School as an option for their child to apply early and arrange for all necessary records to be sent in a timely manner.